MirAlexSky/obsidian-telegram-notifier/README.md

 ### :bell: Sending notifications
 To create scheduled notifications, simply add the "scheduled" property to your file (or use your own if you've changed it in the settings).
-Also, you can add the data directly in the body of the file, preceded by 📅 (which can be changed in the settings as needed).
+Also, you can add the date directly in the body of the file, preceded by 📅 (which can be changed in the settings as needed).

 ![screen](https://github.com/MirAlexSky/obsidian-telegram-notifier/blob/master/images/screen1.png "Screen #1")
 ![screen](https://github.com/MirAlexSky/obsidian-telegram-notifier/blob/master/images/screen2.png "Screen #2")